pkemp/arangodb-foxx-upload/README.md

     "host": "<ip or domain>",
     "username": "<arangodb portal username>",
     "password": "<arangodb portal password>",
-    "ssl": <true|false does the connection use ssl?>, "port": <8529 on which port does arangodb run?>, "service": "<With which name do you want to deploy the service?>", "client_passphrase": "<optional: client-certificate private key passphrase",
+    "ssl": "<true|false: Boolean - does the connection use ssl?>", "port": "<8529: Number - on which port does arangodb run?>", "service": "<With which name do you want to deploy the service?>", "client_passphrase": "<optional: client-certificate private key passphrase",
     "manifest": {